Texas Children's Hospital: Austin

-In mid 2020 officials from Texas Children's announced that plans were made to build and open a new children's hospital in Northwest Austin, Texas.
-The plans are for a $450 million, 360,000 square foot hospital with 48 beds and shell space for future expansion.
+In mid 2020, officials from Texas Children's announced that plans were made to build and open a new children's hospital in Northwest Austin, Texas.
+The plans were for a $450 million, 360,000 square foot hospital with 48 beds and shell space for future expansion.
 The announcement comes at a time when Austin based Dell Children's Medical Center also has plans to open a new children's hospital in North Austin.
 The expansion of pediatric services is attributed to the fact that Austin is one of the fastest-growing cities in America.
 The hospital is expected to be complete in 2023.

 Texas Children's Cancer Center

 Texas Children's Cancer and Hematology Center is one of the largest pediatric oncology and blood disease centers in the United States.
-The 2021–22 edition of U.S. News & World Report ranked Texas Children's Hospital #4 in the subspecialty of pediatric cancer within the United States.
+The 2024–25 edition of U.S. News & World Report ranked Texas Children's Hospital #4 in the subspecialty of pediatric cancer within the United States.
 It is located in Houston, Texas.

-The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout Texas.

-The facilities of the multidisciplinary center, located at Texas Children's Hospital in the Texas Medical Center, includes a 36-bed inpatient unit, a 22000 sqft outpatient clinic and a 15-bed bone marrow transplant unit, as well as 47 research laboratories.
+The facilities of the multidisciplinary center, located at Texas Children's Hospital in the Texas Medical Center, includes a 36-bed inpatient unit, a 22000 sqft outpatient clinic and a 25-bed bone marrow transplant unit, as well as 47 research laboratories.
 Each year the center provides a specialized level of care to more than 4,000 children and adolescents newly diagnosed with cancer and blood diseases.